guyathomas/guythomas.me/content/blog/realities-of-the-nomad-life.md

 ## First up, it's really, really cool
 People think it's fun and filled with adventure - because it is.
 But I want to share some sides the are less talked about.

 You'll be living in places that people vacation to, moving depending on the weather and staying in places you've always dreamed to visit.
 I lived on the beach in Hawaii, a cabin in Lake Tahoe, a farmhouse in butt-fuck nowhere Vermont and a high rise in New York City.
-You won't be bound by leases or a community.
-But like everything, it comes at a cost.
-The fact that you don't get to be bound by leases or a sense of community.
+You won’t be bound by leases or locations.
+But like everything, nomadic life comes at a cost.
+You often sacrifice community for freedom, depth for exploration.

 I've always had a strong desire to live like this, and given my chance, I'd still do it again.
 However, there are some things that I'd like to have known going into it. 😬 There are no solutions for these problems because they are just tradeoffs to live the lifestyle.